-In a society where the international world has become more important than the national one, smaller nations, like the ones in the northern parts of Europe, have difficulties with making their voices heard.
+In a society where the international world has become more important than the national one, smaller nations, like the ones in the northern parts of Europe, have difficulties making their voices heard.
 Recently, some people have been proposing a more intense cooperation between the five Nordic countries.
-I believe that the Nordic nations should unite, since a confederation between the five nations would be highly beneficial for Nordic business, culture, language, international politics and many other matters.
+I believe that the Nordic nations should unite, since a federation between the five nations would be highly beneficial for Nordic business, culture, language, international politics and many other matters.

 The five nations of Sweden, Denmark, Norway, Iceland and Finland have plenty of things in common; Very similar political systems, almost identical cultures and highly similar languages (apart from Finnish).
 Most alike are the three Scandinavian languages; Swedish, Norwegian and Danish, which are mutually intelligible, almost to be considered as dialects of one another.
 If a Nordic Union would be created, there would be as many as 25 million people speaking a Nordic language, within the same borders.
 This would improve the status of these languages remarkably, especially if the more similar ones went under the same name (maybe Scandinavian?).
 Moreover, the Nordic culture would, just like the language, get an enormous swing from being promoted by 25 million people altogether.
 With this large population and also vast land mass, a Nordic Union would also get an international position of power.
 As one of the strongest economies in Europe and the tenth strongest economy in the world, a Nordic Union would be allowed to attend meetings with the most powerful nations and could truly affect the international politics, far more than the separate Nordic nations can today.